Workbench-Build/workbook/docs/index.md

 ## Development

-**TL;DR:**

-- Determine if any available platforms or contracts would meet your needs (or get you close).
-Then figure out how to build anything that's missing.
-- Review your code and token system.
-If you're using or building off of previously audited/tested contracts the review process is a lot easier.

 ### Building

 Once you know what you're doing and how all the pieces come together you can create a prototype.
 This might look like using a platform (fast/cheap), open source contracts (medium difficulty and cost), or roll your own token system (expensive and time consuming).
 Which option is best for you will likely be determined by your resources (time and money) and technical ability/interest.

 If you're creating something really unique rolling your own contracts is the way to go, but otherwise there's a good chance that one of the currently available contracts/platforms can get you 80% of the way there for 20% of the effort.
 From there you can customize your token system to become whatever you want.

 Within the wild world of Ethereum there are many languages to write contracts.
 [Solidity](https://docs.soliditylang.org/) is the most popular with many tutorials, support, and tooling.
 [Vyper](https://vyper.readthedocs.io/) and [Fe](https://fe.ethereum.org/) are also good, but are newer and less supported.
 If you're not familiar with these languages already, here's a few resources to get started.